ashblue/oyster-package-generator/README.md

 1. Install Semantic Release for cloud deploys
     1. Run `npm install -g semantic-release-cli`
     1. Then run `semantic-release-cli setup` and answer the prompts to setup GitHub Actions.
 This will setup cloud deployments for you
+1. Set your default GitHub branch to `develop` instead of `master`.
+While not required, this will make pull requests and maintaining your repo easier

 Once setup all commits to the `master` branch will generate a new release.
 All commits to the `develop` branch will generate an unversioned nightly build.